7 TIPS to reduce ironing time

 2) Another handy TIP is hang your wrinkled garment in the bathroom while you take a shower.
 Steam often negates any need to iron at all.

-3) Have to give ourselves a pat on the back here, because you’ll find using Sonett Laundry Liquids and Powders your laundry will be much softer, less creasing, meaning less ironing time than conventional products.
+3) You’ll find using Sonett Laundry Liquids and Powders your laundry will be much softer and less creased, meaning less ironing time, than using conventional products.
+Even more so if you use Laundry Rinse, which neutralises rinse water, smoothes fibres and softens the laundry.
 Everyone wins, including the environment.

 4) Almost as soon as you’ve turned your iron on is the time to iron anything delicate that requires ironing.
 No point waiting about for your iron to come to full heat, get on with the really creased items once the iron is hot.

-5) We don’t need to be perfectionists, many items really don’t need to be ironed.
-For instance I wouldn’t dream of ironing 100% cotton sheets, they’re not that creased anyway, however I have a friend who has meticulously ironed her sheets for years.
-Each to their own.
-I’ve found that once a good linen garment has softened over many washes and it’s hung on a hanger straight out of a delicates wash it doesn’t need ironing.
+5) Many items really don’t need to be ironed.
+I’ve found that once a good linen and/or cotton garment has softened over many washes and it’s hung on a hanger straight out of a delicates wash it doesn’t need ironing.

 6) I’m told that using a steamer, rather than an iron, makes pressing much quicker and easier.